-Benefit Chart Benefit Description of Amount, Duration and Scope Reference Substance abuse services are provided to members with a SUD diagnosis and meets the ASAM level of care for treatment.
-These SUD Treatment- SAP services use an evidence based criteria, are ten hours of clinical treatment services and last for six months.
-SUD Recovery Members who complete the SUD treatment services, based on availability can receive continued treatment with recovery services that are a minimum of seven hours a week and Services - SOAR would continue coverage up to 30 months.
-Members that meet qualifications for MAT will have the option to receive medications prescribed by a qualified physician and Medication Management administered as prescribed and continue medication coverage until release.
-An average of 30 days prior to anticipated MCO Selection release of incarceration.
+Benefit Chart

+Benefit Description of Amount, Duration and Scope Reference

+Substance abuse services provided to

+members with a SUD diagnosis and meets the

+ASAM level of care for treatment.
+These

+services use an evidence based criteria, are ten

+SUD Treatment hours of clinical treatment services and last for

+Services - SAP six months.

+Members who complete SAP, based on

+availability can receive continued treatment with

+SUD Recovery recovery services that are a minimum of seven

+Services - SOAR hours a week and cover up to 30 months.

+Members who meet qualifications for MAT will

+have the option to receive medications

+Medication prescribed by a qualified physician and

+Management administered as prescribed until release.

+An average of 30 days prior to anticipated

+MCO Selection release of incarceration.